basics/nuxt-booster/docs/content/v2/en/caveats.md

 ### Example

-Viewport is initially blank and only after initialization start an animation with fade-ins.
+We have a website on which the content of the stage is only displayed after initializing the Javascript.

-In this case, when measuring with Lighhouse, errors (`SPEEDINDEX_OF_ZERO`, `NO_LCP`) can occur, due to not visible content.
+In this case, measurements with Lighthouse can lead to these errors `SPEEDINDEX_OF_ZERO` and `NO_LCP`.

-To solve this case, the value `e.detail.success` can be used in the `window` event `nuxt-speedkit:run` to allow content to be faded in via CSS or JS.
+In order to solve this case, it can be provided that the content of the stage can already be displayed outside of the app initialization in the case of a slow initialization.

-If `success` is equal to `false`.
+For this the event `nuxt-speedkit:run` can be used, this returns with `e.detail.success` a value, with which it can be decided whether content is already made visible to the user in the stage.

 **Component Example**